Getting started in diaspora*

 - It filters the content stream.
 You might want to read only posts written by people in your Family aspect.
 Or you might want to read everything posted by your contacts except family members.

 - If you post a status message from the Aspects page, the aspects selected in the left-hand menu will be automatically selected in the publisher.
-For example, if the Friends, Family and Work aspects are selected in the list, when you click in the publisher window you’ll see that the Aspects selector button reads “In 3 aspects.”
+For example, if the Friends, Family and Work aspects are selected in the list, when you click inside the publisher window you’ll see that the Aspects selector button reads “In 3 aspects.”

 You can click this button to change the aspect(s) this person is in by selecting and deselecting aspects in the drop-down list.
 If you want to remove a person from all of your aspects, deselect all aspects and the button will turn grey.
 You are no longer sharing with them.